tlwl19/EGL314/README.md

 ## **Creating the Frames**
 <br>

-Create the frame first

-This will be the frame structure we will be using for the ICONcentrate game
+This will be the frame structure we will be using for the ICONcentrate game :
 ```
 focusframe = Frame(middleframe)
 ```
-focus frame
+The main focus frame :
 ```
 midframe = Frame(focusframe)
 midframe.grid(row=2, columnspan=6)
 ```
-button frame
+The buttons frame :
 ```
 frameone = Frame(focusframe)
 frameone.grid(row=3, column=0)